 What is it?

 This 6 hour college and university unit is inspired by the Reconciliation Certificate offered at First Nations University of Canada.
 It is comprised of a 3-hour in-class multi-media primer covering the essential topics of reconciliation.
 Students will complete an additional hour of online components, one hour of readings and have access to a library of bonus video content.
-An additional 2 hours of course materials are also available for faculty members to instruct their students on reconciliation tailored to their area of specialty.
+An additional 2 hours of course materials are also available for faculty members to instruct their students on reconciliation.

 How the resource benefits instructors: